A model-free approach for solving choice-based competitive facility location problems using simulation and submodularity: Computational Experiments

-Like the previous studies, we consider a unique business constraint, namely that a maximum of $r$ new facilities can be installed by the firm.
-The feasible set is thus given by $X = \{x \in \{0,1\}^{|D|} : \sum_{d\in D} \leq r\}$. \cite{Mai_2020} point out that opening a new location cannot reduce the market share captured by the firm under the MNL model.
-The inequality constraint can therefore be replaced by an equality constraint to reduce the feasible set $X$.
+Like most previous studies, we consider a unique business constraint, namely that the firm can open at most $b$ facilities.
+Hence, the set of feasible configurations is given by $X = \{\boldsymbol{x} \in \{0,1\}^{|D|} : \sum_{d\in D} x_d \leq b\}$.
+As pointed out by \citet{Mai_2020} for the MNL model, opening additional locations cannot reduce the market share captured by the firm.
+This result trivially holds under any RUM model, as the effect of opening new facilities is to relax constraints (\ref{model:DEQ1:con}) in the deterministic equivalent model DEQ, or analogously constraints (\ref{model:DEQ_hat:con}) in model $\widehat{\text{DEQ}}$.
+An equality constraint can thus equivalently replace the inequality constraint in the definition of $X$.